LamPeiLing/Marrakech/admin/tasks.md

 Pei Ling LAM: Constructed view for the board (Task 5) - 7 Sep
-              Fixed task 14 and some other affected classes, updated Task 5 to add players in the view - 15 Sep
+              Fixed task 14 and some other affected classes, updated Task 5 to add players in the view - 15 Sep Completed task 5 by implementing a label box and a line to handle the players that are out of game - 16 Sep

 ## Week 7